cedadev/jasmin-workshop/exercises/ex00/README.md

     - the `workshop` group workspace
     - the `workshop` LOTUS queue (for responsive wait times during workshops)
     - a corresponding CEDA Archive account with access to certain datasets used in the exercises
-    - access to the transfer server `xfer3`
-    - access to high-performance data transfer services

    We cannot configure all these resources on a temporary basis, so ask you to use the training account during events.
 You are welcome to transfer over any data created during a workshop, to your own account (but beware there is a time limit for this, before training accounts are wiped: ask your course organiser for details).